Tashaun33/Enigma-Excursions/README.md

 Matplotlib provided a clean static visualization, ideal for reports.
 However, it required additional effort to format labels and legends manually.

- Experiment 2: Feature Grouping and Aggregation
+ Experiment 2: Feature Grouping and Aggregation.

 I experimented with summarizing travel patterns by Region and Gender to identify differences in travel time and price.